bgoonz/gists-revamp/_CURRENT/7c605d2f/knex-docs.md

 `table.dropColumn(name)`

-Drops a column, specified by the column's name
+Drops a column, specified by the column’s name

 **dropColumns**